avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-psoc-edge-e84-ai/GETTING_STARTED.md

 >[!CAUTION]
 > The cert and key must be properly formatted when being entered.

-Use an LLM like ChatGPT to format the certificate and key by using the following prompt and then pasting in your certificate and key:
+Use an LLM like Copilot or ChatGPT to format the certificate and key by using the following prompt and then pasting in your certificate and key:
 ```
 Format the following certificate and key for inclusion in a .h file as #define IOTCONNECT_DEVICE_CERT and #define IOTCONNECT_DEVICE_KEY
 ```